 The Bixby Creek Bridge was built in 1931-1932.
 Being a part of Highway 1, it’s one of a few places in Big Sur you drive through regardless of your intentions.

-A number of observation points sit on the both sides of the bridge, letting the roadtrippers to fully comprehend the oozing opulence of the surroundings.
-The nearest viewpoints, however, always remind of beehives filled with the Big Sur’s visitors, trying to take pictures with the famous bridge in the background.
+A number of observation points sit on both sides of the bridge, letting the roadtrippers to grasp the oozing opulence of the surroundings.
+The nearest viewpoints, however, always remind of beehives filled with hordes of Big Sur’s visitors, trying to take selfies with the famous bridge in the background.

 TIP: Drive a little bit farther south or north, depending where you’re heading from.
 While the bridge looks smaller at any of these overlooks, the wild ocean waves on one side and the green hills on the opposite side complement the surroundings.
-Any pictures you take at these places depicts the dramatic beauty of Big Sur, inspiring you to visit the area again and again.
+Any pictures you take at these places will surely depict the dramatic beauty of Big Sur, inspiring you to visit the area again and again.

 4. Point Sur Lighthouse

-Set in Point Sur State Historic Park, the light station looks down at the ocean and the ragged coastline from the rack at the head of the point.
+Set in Point Sur State Historic Park, the light station overlooks the ocean and the ragged coastline from the rack at the head of the point.
 The 40-foot-high structure has towered over the Big Sur coast, 270 feet above sea level, since 1889.

 Once safely guiding boats and ships home, the Point Sur Lighthouse has changed its duties.
-Today it only narrates about the past days of the area.
+Today it only talks about the past days of the area.

 To visit this prominent member of the Big Sur family, you might want to book your tour in advance, although it’s not required.
-If stepping inside the narrow tower is not on your itinerary this time around, keep your eyes peeled for the historic structure along Highway 1.
-It should be on your left if you drive the Big Sur area from north to south.
+If stepping inside the narrow tower is not on your itinerary this time around, just keep your eyes peeled for the historic structure along Highway 1.
+It should be on your left if you head north to south along the Big Sur Drive.

 5. Pfeiffer Beach

 Famous for its purple sand, Pfeiffer Beach has been on top of my list of places to visit in Big Sur for what seems like forever.
-The guarded by uniquely shaped cliffs beach sits within Los Padres National Forest.
-It’s a good 30 minutes detour from Highway 1.
+Guarded by uniquely shaped cliffs, the beach sits within Los Padres National Forest.
+It’s a good 30-minute detour from Highway 1.

 While the side road leading to the famous beach is not that long, it’s quite narrow.
-The thick forest approaches the route from the right and left sides.
-Often you need to pull off to let the car heading in the opposite direction pass.
+The thick forest approaches the route from the right and left.
+You, more than likely, need to pull off to let pass a car heading in the opposite direction.

 But once on the beach, you may feel like it’s truly one of the must-visit places in Big Sur.
 I use the word “may” for a reason.
 If you are not lucky to be pampered by the California coastline, Pfeiffer Beach will surely take your breath away.

-For Southern Californians spoilt by El Matador or Cabrillo Beaches, this Central California’s beach may not look that intriguing.
-Even the purple sand along a small stream that runs into the ocean can not be enough to go on a such a detour to visit just another beach in the Big Sur area.
+For Southern Californians spoiled by El Matador or Leo Carrillo Beaches, this Central California’s beach may not look that intriguing.
+Even the purple sand along a small stream that runs into the ocean can not be enough to go on such a detour to visit the beautiful, yet just another beach in the Big Sur area.

 6. Julia Pfeiffer Burns State Park

-As popular as Big Sur itself, Julia Pfeiffer Burns State Park allures the visitors with its epic coastal coves, ragged terrain, and an array of opportunities to explore lesser-known places along the scenic drive.
+As popular as Big Sur itself, Julia Pfeiffer Burns State Park allures you with its epic coastal coves, ragged terrain, and an array of opportunities to explore lesser-known places along the scenic drive.
 The panoramic park sits 12 miles south of Pfeiffer Big Sur State Park.

 Apart from its untamed coastal beauty, the area is home to redwood forest.
 Some trees here are as old as 2,500 years.
 The main place that defines the southern splendor of Big Sur and attracts thousands of visitors is McWay Falls.